-Shifting patterns of employment in the cultural industries away from stable structures, and the emergence of the neoliberal worker subject: entrepreneurial, flexible, self-directed, always available to work, has been the topic of much academic scrutiny since the 1990's (e.g. Duffy, 2017; Gill, 2010; Gill and Pratt, 2008; Hesmondhalgh, 2002; Hesmondhalgh and Baker, 2010; Ross, 2003; McRobbie, 1998; 2002; 2016; Schlesinger, 2016).
-Studies of this type of labor have highlighted a number of common features, such as:
+Shifting patterns of employment in the cultural industries away from stable structures, and the emergence of the neoliberal worker subject-entrepreneurial, flexible, self-directed, always available to work-have been topics of much academic scrutiny since the 1990s (Duffy, 2017; Gill, 2010; Gill & Pratt, 2008; Hesmondhalgh, 2002/2019; Hesmondhalgh & Baker, 2010; McRobbie, 1998, 2002, 2016; Ross, 2003; Schlesinger, 2016).
+Studies of this type of labor have highlighted several common features, such as:

-"...a preponderance of temporary, intermittent and precarious jobs; long hours and bulimic patterns of working; the collapse or erasure of the boundaries between work and play; poor pay; high levels of mobility; passionate attachment to the work and to the identity of creative laborer; an attitudinal mindset that is a blend of bohemianism and entrepreneurialism; informal work environments and distinctive forms of sociality; and profound experiences of insecurity and anxiety about finding work, earning enough money and 'keeping up' in rapidly changing fields."
-(Gill and Pratt, 2008, p.
+A preponderance of temporary, intermittent and precarious jobs; long hours and bulimic patterns of working; the collapse or erasure of the boundaries between work and play; poor pay; high levels of mobility; passionate attachment to the work and to the identity of creative laborer; an attitudinal mindset that is a blend of bohemianism and entrepreneurialism; informal work environments and distinctive forms of sociality; and profound experiences of insecurity and anxiety about finding work, earning enough money and 'keeping up' in rapidly changing fields.
+(Gill & Pratt, 2008, p.
 20)

 Precarity and uncertainty are central features of this research on creative labor.
 The lack of stable employment, coupled with the demise of collective action organizations, results in a situation where creative workers are tasked with "managing the self in conditions of radical uncertainty" (Gill, 2010, p.
 290).
-Following Han, I define precarity (in the context of work) broadly as "the predicament of those who live at the juncture of unstable contract labor and a loss of state provisioning" (2018: p.
+Following Han (2018), I define precarity (in the context of work) broadly as "the predicament of those who live at the juncture of unstable contract labor and a loss of state provisioning" (p.
 332).
-Gill and Pratt outline how cultural workers "negotiating short-term, insecure, poorly paid, precarious work in conditions of structural uncertainty" (2008, p.
+Gill and Pratt (2008) outline how cultural workers "negotiating short-term, insecure, poorly paid, precarious work in conditions of structural uncertainty" (p.
 29) have been described as emblematic of the new precariat, "a neologism that brings together the meanings of precariousness and proletariat to signify both an experience of exploitation and a (potential) new political subjectivity" (p.
 4).
-In line with this definition, McRobbie argues that a "labor reform by stealth" has been happening in the UK cultural industries since the promotion of the creative economy during the times of the New Labour government starting in 1997, wherein "the new urban middle class is being de-socialized, and cut off from its earlier association with municipal socialism, public-mindedness and civic consciousness; instead it is persuaded to think and act only on its own behalf' (2016, p.
+In line with this definition, McRobbie (2016) argues that a "labor reform by stealth" has been happening in the United Kingdom's cultural industries since the promotion of the creative economy during the times of the New Labour government starting in 1997, wherein "the new urban middle class is being desocialized, and cut off from its earlier association with municipal socialism, public-mindedness and civic consciousness; instead it is persuaded to think and act only on its own behalf" (p.
 60).
 Consequently, experiences of precarity in these fields are highly ambivalent.
-Hesmondhalgh and Baker found that cultural workers "seem torn over the precariousness of their work", bemoaning the anxiety and stress caused, but in many cases seeing it as a necessary evil coupled with certain perks.
-One music journalist who they interviewed describes his working conditions as involving freedom, but "a very complicated version of freedom" (2010, p.
+Hesmondhalgh and Baker (2010) found that cultural workers "seem torn over the precariousness of their work," bemoaning the anxiety and stress caused, but in many cases seeing it as a necessary evil coupled with certain perks.
+One music journalist who they interviewed describes his working conditions as involving freedom, but "a very complicated version of freedom" (p.
 13).
-Similarly, Banks argues that the allure of autonomy "is sufficiently powerful to override any misgivings, constraints or disadvantages that might emerge in the everyday reproduction of this highly competitive and uncertain domain" (2007, p.
+Similarly, Banks (2007) argues that the allure of autonomy "is sufficiently powerful to override any misgivings, constraints or disadvantages that might emerge in the everyday reproduction of this highly competitive and uncertain domain" (p.
 55).